-Recently released in a new version, this short course (~4.5 mins) discusses when it is proper and improper to look at PHI.
+This short HIPAA training course, Snooping (~4.5 mins), discusses when it is proper and improper to look at PHI.
 The course explains that just because a person has access to medical records does not entitle that person to examine PHI not relevant to that person’s job.
 The course discusses snooping into the PHI of celebrities, politicians, and famous people as well as snooping into the PHI of friends, co-workers, and family members.

 The video uses interesting visuals and real life case examples to bring the course material alive and keep trainees engaged.

 After the video, there are 4 quiz questions that test on and reinforce lessons in the video.